josh17-92/eks-cluster-terraform/README.md

 ### Connect Terraform with AWS

-Its very easy to connect Terraform with AWS.
-Run `aws configure` command and provide the AWS Security credentials (I recommend to store your credentials on a Vault)
+It's very easy to connect Terraform with AWS.
+Run `aws configure` command and provide the AWS Security credentials (I recommend storing your credentials on a Vault)

 ### Initialize Terraform

 Clone the repository and Run `terraform init`.
-This will intialize the terraform environment for you and download the modules, providers and other configuration required.
+This will initialize the terraform environment and download the required modules, providers, and other configurations.

 ### Optionally review the terraform configuration

 Run `terraform plan` to see the configuration it creates when executed.

-### Finally, Apply terraform configuration to create EKS cluster with VPC
+### Finally, Apply terraform configuration to create an EKS cluster with VPC

 Run `terraform apply` and Terraform will start configuring your services on AWS